 Transitioning to agile requires more than a change or process, it requires the whole team to have a change of mindset, of heart, and fully buy-in to a new way of working.
 Teams need significant psychological safety and trust to make this pivot.
 The change is not easy.
 Teams often hit bumps along the way, which requires an open and curious mind to overcome.

 If you are ready to take the jump with your team, I highly encourage open communication and team-focused decision making.
 Talk with the team about why you are considering a change, and ask their participation in the transformation process (PS: read more about the importance of change management here).

 If you select a specific methodology, such as Scrum, I highly suggest having one or more members of your team attend formal training in Scrum and trying to “run it by the book” for the first 6-months or so before fine-tuning specific items.

 This trial period allows enough time for the team to really give it a go, but doesn’t require so much time that a bad practice feels never-ending.
-The key to agile transformation is open communication and retrospectives.
+The key to agile transformation is open communication and project retrospectives.
 As you engage in this, be sure you’re hearing from everyone as the team makes decisions on how to operate—everyone’s voice matters!

 Things To Consider When Delivering Projects In Agile